MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

 STATUS: Stable/Default
 ----------------------

-Sarracenia version 2 messages are the previous standard, used for terabytes and millions of files per day of transfers.
-Version 3 is a proposal for a next iteration of Sarracenia messages.
+Sarracenia version 2 notification messages are the previous standard, used for terabytes and millions of files per day of transfers.
+Version 3 is a proposal for a next iteration of Sarracenia notification messages.

 Most fields and their meaning is the same in version 3 as it was in version 2.
 Some fields are changing as the protocol is exposed to wider review than previously.